Squeezing enhanced nonreciprocal quantum correlations via Barnett effect: Results

-\Cref{fig:fig6} depicts the nonreciprocal bipartite and tripartite entanglements as a function of molecular number N. The results reveal that all nonreciprocal entanglements increase generally with number of molecules N. As it can be seen in \Cref{fig:fig6}, the photon-magnon $E_{am}$ entanglement also grows with N but its value remains smaller than those of photon-vibration and magnon-vibration entanglements.
+\Cref{fig:fig6} depicts the bipartite and tripartite entanglements as a function of molecular number $N$.
+The results reveal that all entanglements increase generally with number of molecules $N$ except for photon-magnon $E_{am}$.
+As it can be seen in \Cref{fig:fig6}(a), the photon-magnon $E_{am}$ entanglement decays with $N$ (for $\Delta_B<0$), but its value remains smaller than those of photon-vibration and magnon-vibration entanglements.
 The increase in photon-vibration and magnon-vibration entanglements arises because $E_{aB}$ and $E_{mB}$ are monotonically increasing function of the collective coupling strength $G_a=g_a\sqrt{N}$ and $G_m=g_m\sqrt{N}$.
-In contrast, the direct photon-magnon coupling $J$ does not benefit from such collective enhancement, limiting the magnitude of $E_{am}$ as N increases.
+In contrast, the direct photon-magnon coupling $J$ does not benefit from such collective enhancement, limiting the magnitude of $E_{am}$ as $N$ increases.

-In \Cref{fig:fig7}, we display the robust nonreciprocal bipartite and tripartite entanglements against temperature.
-Our findings strikingly unveil the highly thermal robustness of the proposed magnon-molecular hybrid system.
-Unlike conventional optomechanical and magnomechanical systems, which lose coherence rapidly at elevated temperatures, our setup retains significant quantum correlations even at temperatures approaching 6000 K. This remarkable resilience can be attributed to the high frequency vibrations of the molecules, which arise from their collective nature.
+In \Cref{fig:fig7}, we display the robustness of the bipartite and tripartite entanglements against temperature.
+Our findings strikingly unveil the highly thermal resilience of the proposed magnon-molecular hybrid system.
+Unlike conventional optomechanical and magnomechanical systems, which lose coherence rapidly at high temperatures, our generated quantum correlations persist at those temperatures.
+This remarkable resilience can be attributed to the high frequency vibrations of the molecules, which arise from their collective nature.
 Consequently, entanglement remains largely unaffected by thermal noise, allowing the system to maintain coherent quantum behavior in regimes where conventional optomechanical and magnomechanical systems would be completely uncorrelated.
-This makes the magnon-molecular platform highly promising for robust high-temperature quantum technologies, where strong correlations can survive at room temperatures.
+This makes the magnon-molecular platform highly promising for room-temperature quantum technologies.

+Furthermore, operating a molecular cavity optomechanical system at room-temperatures is highly challenging.
+The main difficulties arise from molecular instability, material degradation, and strong decoherence.
+Conventional optical cavity materials, such as gold and silver, are not stable at temperatures above approximately 500 K. At such temperatures, they can melt, recrystallize, or undergo morphological changes.
+Therefore, refractory materials are required.
+One promising candidate is titanium nitride, a plasmonic refractory material whose dielectric properties remain relatively stable at high temperatures and in harsh environments~\cite{Reddy2017}.
+However, even refractory metals can suffer from surface degradation due to oxidation and chemical reactions.